Why Avoid Legumes

 - Many people go for years experiencing hemolysis without knowing it.
 They can have other health issues that eventually lead to the discovery that they have G6PDD, or they eventually have a hemolytic crises.
 I have received countless emails from people in this category.
 Their health issues run from liver, heart, blindness, renal, spleen and chronic yellow colored skin, to death of a relative in some cases.
 These problems can occur at any or all stages of life.
 Many people discover G6PDD runs in their family only after the needless death or serious illness of a family member, which was caused by G6PDD complications.

-For more information, see Low Level Hemolysis.
+For more information about why avoid legumes, see Low Level Hemolysis.

 What Causes Hemolysis